-A sports-mad state like Ohio in America’s Midwest, with a population of 11.693million, should be ideal to become a sports betting mainstay.
+A sports-mad state like Ohio in America’s Midwest, with a population of 11.693million, is ideal to become a sports betting mainstay.

 Among its sports teams Ohio has the NFL’s Cleveland Browns and Cincinnati Bengals and perennial college football powerhouse the Ohio State Buckeyes.